raganwald/braythwayt.com/_posts/2013-05-27-i-have-a-good-feeling-about-this.md

 The story of programming tooling is far from over.
 Every which way I look, I see opportunities to invent new things.
 Small, focused tools designed for platforms like Firefox OS.
 Social coding apps that run at global scale.
 Big Data.
 Real-time collaboration.
 Composeable tools.
 All kinds of new and exciting things are waiting to be invented and/or discovered, and each one represents a sliver of humanity coming on line and creating value through software.

-I came back from Web Rebels even more excited than I was went I arrived.
+I came back from Web Rebels even more excited than I was when I arrived.
 I'd like to thank the organizers, especially Trygve Lie and Bodil Stokke, and the sponsors, particularly Github and Comoyo.

 Next year will probably be even better.
 Don't miss it.